-We offer integrated suites of applications that deliver a broad range of capabilities to support critical accounting operations such as the financial close, accounts receivable, and intercompany accounting processes.
+We offer integrated suites of applications that deliver a broad range of capabilities to support critical accounting processes such as financial close, intercompany accounting, invoice-to-cash, and consolidation.

-The technology underpinning our software includes a comprehensive base of accounting-specific business logic and rules engines, which enable our customers to implement continuous accounting.
+The technology underpinning our software includes a comprehensive base of accounting and finance-specific business logic and rules engines.

-Enterprise Integration
+Integration

-We provide simple, secure and automated tools and integrations to transfer data to and from a range of enterprise-wide processes and systems, including ERPs, financial systems and in-house databases, and other custom applications and data.
-Our solutions integrate with over 30 ERP systems, including Microsoft Dynamics, Oracle, and SAP.
+We provide simple, secure, and automated tools and integrations to transfer data to and from a range of enterprise-wide processes and systems, including ERPs, as well as many other sources of financial data from in-house applications and third-party providers.
 In addition, for companies with multiple systems and complex needs, we can connect with any number of general ledger systems simultaneously, resolving many of the issues associated with consolidating data across systems.